-- iii) At least one in service includes a training certification program for staff. - iv) For the purpose of in service training, employee shall be paid a minimum of two (2) hours at the regular rate. - b) Lifeguards are required when posted to attend Department staff meetings: - i) One hour sessions at a maximum of seven times per year. - ii) Be paid for the one hour only without overtime, and - iii) Every effort will be made to conduct quarterly meetings when most staff are on site. - c) The Employer requires the lifeguards to be able to maintain the physical standards as set out in the National Lifeguard Service Certification. - i) The Employer has the right to request lifeguards to perform the physical standard items in the above award at any time to the minimum legal standard; - ii) The Employer will pay the Lifesaving Society fee for this award once a year; - iii) If they do not meet this requirement suspended without pay until they are capable of meeting the requirement.
+- iii) For the purpose of in service training, employee shall be paid a minimum of two (2) hours at the regular rate. - b) Lifeguards are required when posted to attend Department staff meetings: - i) One hour sessions at a maximum of seven times per year. - ii) Be paid for the one hour only without overtime, and - iii) Every effort will be made to conduct quarterly meetings when most staff are on site. - c) The City requires the lifeguards to be able to maintain the physical standards as set out in the National Lifeguard Service Certification. - i) The City has the right to request lifeguards to perform the physical standard items in the above award at any time to the minimum legal standard; - The City will pay the Lifesaving Society fee for this award once a year; - iii) If a lifeguard does not meet this requirement, the lifeguard will be suspended without pay until they are capable of meeting the requirement.